IBM/data-governance-insurance-chatbot-app/SECURITY_VERIFY_CONFIG.md

   * Read second-factor authentication enrollment for all users
   * Read users and groups
 Click Next.
-- Use other default vaules and provide the name.
+- Use other default vaules and provide the name say TestConfig.
 Click `Create API Client`.
 - The credentials will now be generated.

 **Get the credentials**